Table of Contents

 The beauty behind this lock is its SmartKey technology, which allows you to re-key the lock yourself in mere seconds.
 Worried about someone having a key to your home?
 Don’t be.
 There’s no need to worry about an unauthorized key being in the hands of a disgruntled contractor, babysitter, neighbor, or anyone else!

-This popular lock is also bump-proof and resistant to picking, drilling, kicking, sawing, and so on.
+This popular lock is resistant to picking, drilling, kicking, sawing, and so on.
 In other words, it’s virtually bulletproof.
 Plus, it comes in an appealing satin nickel finish and looks great.

-With a rock-bottom price tag as well, there are endless reasons why the Kwikset 985 is consistently recommended in today’s bump-proof locks reviews and is widely considered one of the best bump-proof locks in the business.
+With a rock-bottom price tag as well, there are endless reasons why the Kwikset 985 is consistently recommended today and is widely considered one of the best in the business.

-The Kwikset 985 Double-Cylinder Deadbolt w/SmartKey is innovative and dollar for dollar one of the best security locks on the market.
+The Kwikset 985 Double-Cylinder Deadbolt w/SmartKey is innovative and dollar for dollar one of the best on the market.
 Thanks to its cutting-edge SmartKey technology, you can easily re-key the lock yourself whenever you want and never worry about unauthorized copies ever again.
-Oh yeah, did I mention it’s bump-proof?
-No need to say more.

 Pros